sadmanca/ece344/README.md

 The OS sets the exit status when a process terminates by calling `exit()`.

 A parent needs to read a child process' exit status before the child process can fully exit.
-- This exit status **must** be acknowledged for a child process exit (otherwise waste of resources since process exits but doesn't execute anything after termination).
+- This exit status **must** be acknowledged for a child process to fully exit (otherwise waste of resources since process exists but doesn't execute anything after termination).

 There are 2 possibilities for the order of exits:
 - child exists first ([**zombie** process](#532-zombie-process))